InnoZhan/devops/README.md

 test_connection.py checks wether connection with application is available and if application responses correctly. test_time.py checks time difference in Moscow and time from response is less than second.

+## Github actions

+Github actions runs test-code.yml workflow.

+This workflow checks if application passes the tests and also uses pylint and black to check code style.